amusecode/amuse/doc/tutorial/legacy_code.rst

 The MPI message passing overhead is incurred for every call on the method.
-We can change this by specifing the function to be able to handle arrays.
+We can change this by specifying the function to be able to handle arrays.

 .. code-block:: python